 Master Bedroom Progress…

-As I mentioned, we started our master bedroom makeover with no real plan, we’re letting it unfold organically.
+As I mentioned, we started our master bedroom makeover (see the after) with no real plan, we’re letting it unfold organically.
 We sold our old bedroom furniture and started looking for pieces that work better in this space.
 I bought these dressers from my friend and gave them a fresh coat of paint.
+(See the new and improved night stands!)
 We worked on adding wall trim this weekend.
 Downsizing our furniture has made this room seem more spacious.

 We’ll share these updates as we progress along with even more reviews of our Casper mattress and adjustable frame as we make our final decision.
 We are also looking for a bed frame that fits our adjustable frame, so stay tuned!